jpcposts/jpcposts.github.io/_posts/2023/2023-10-28-rdp_from_linux_terminal.md

 ## Conclusion

-Using the xfreerdp package, you can easily connect to a remote Windows system from your Linux command line.
+Using the xfreerdp package, you can easily connect to a remote Windows system from your Linux terminal.
 This is a convenient way to manage Windows machines when you're primarily working in a Linux environment.
 With the right credentials and a few simple commands, you can access the remote Windows desktop seamlessly.

 📝 For more information about xfreerdp, visit the [xfreerdp man page](https://linux.die.net/man/1/xfreerdp)!